Manchester United - Fulham: How to watch, stream, odds, prediction

 Injury news

 Manchester United’s main injury concern is Harry Maguire.
 He is still struggling with an ankle injury and Solskjaer is hopeful his captain can play in the Europa League final against Villarreal in Gdansk, Poland.
-Anthony Martial and Daniel James are also struggling to be fit, while Phil Jones remains out.
+Attackers Anthony Martial and Daniel James are available after making a recovery from injuries, which is a big boost for Solskjaer, while Phil Jones remains out.

 Odds and ends (full odds provided by our partner, PointsBet)